obhq/obliteration/README.md

 ---
 ### Building

-Supported platforms:
+#### Windows requirements

-- Windows 10 x64
+Only Windows 10 x64 is supported at the moment.

 Toolchains:
 - Visual Studio + clang-cl + ninja